 If you work with design software and use heavy files, then you will need a faster processor than if you are just editing documents or working with spreadsheets.
-For simple tasks, a dual-core processor should do the job, but for more intensive work then a quad-core processor is ideal.
+For simple tasks, a dual-core processor should do the job, but for more intensive work then a quad-core processor or higher is ideal.

 A webcam is an essential feature if your work involves video conferencing.
 It’s probably a good idea anyway, especially if you are travelling from place to place and want to connect with family and friends.

 “Think carefully before squeezing the pennies too tightly on a laptop.
 It can easily turn out to be a false economy.”

 The processor is not the only consideration when it comes to the power and performance of your laptop.
 RAM is also crucial, as it dictates how much information your machine can handle simultaneously.
 If you’re just browsing the internet and sending emails, 4GB should be sufficient.
 But if you are using design software or editing videos and photos, 8GB is more suitable.
 For more intensive tasks, you may need to look at 16GB and upwards.

 For storage, it mainly comes down to your usage needs.
 In terms of performance and usability, SSD storage has replaced the old-school hard disk drives.
 I find that 256GB SSD storage is more than enough when using my laptop for editing photos, occasionally using InDesign, and regular stuff like browsing the web and checking emails.